 Welcome back!
 I hope you have had time to take some rest over the break, and are ready for the challenges and joys of a new semester.

 Over the break I was chatting with a student who worships regularly in Marquand.
 “What’s most important to you about Marquand,” I asked.
 “To me,” he said, “it’s that whatever struggles, “lightbulb” moments, challenges, arguments or inspirations we’ve encountered in the classroom, in Marquand we know we can come together again, even though we know we don’t agree about everything.
 In fact, maybe it’s finding that we can worship together with people we don’t agree with that makes it so powerful.”
 I felt he summed up beautifully the reason it is worth working through the struggles of being an ecumenical community: we intentionally come together with people who don’t think, sing, speak or worship exactly like us, and we embrace the discomfort that often produces in us, for the sake of knowing and worshipping our God, who is bigger than any format, liturgy, sermon or song that we can create.
 As we do, the joyful result is that we find the presence of the Holy Spirit in each other.
-As our world faces ever more frightening conflicts and divisions, I believe this endeavor is of significance merely mak us feel good in the middle of each morning.
+As our world faces ever more frightening conflicts and divisions, I believe this endeavor is of far greater significance that merely making us feel good in the middle of each morning.
 We need to learn how to live creatively and lovingly with people who are different from us, and to recognize and welcome the spirit of God in each person we meet.

 This semester, we invite you once again to be part of this community of worshipers.
 Bring your own gifts and points of view; come ready to share them, and to receive from others.
 Together we can discover what binds us together; together we can rejoice in our differences that make our community interesting and diverse.